/i//SUN_RED.GIF

 THE SUN IS GREAT!

-...except if you want healthy, younger looking skin!
+...except if you want healthy, younger looking skin with less risk of cancer!

 This wonderful cartoon says it all.
 I'm asked all the time what the best anti-aging product or treatment is.
-I always answer, "The best product is your sun-screen, and the best treatment is sun avoidance!"
+I always answer, "The best product is your sun-screen, and the best treatment is sun avoidance ~ not abstenence!"

 ~Ruth Ann Holloway, PMAE, LMT

-To maintain a youthful appearance, Sun Smarts start young!
+To maintain a youthful appearance, Sun Smarts can go a long way!

-If you have photo-sun damage there are treatments and products to help restore a more youthful appearance, reduce brown hyper-pigmentation, and prevent future damage.
-Call today and we can lighten your skin and brighten your smile!
+If you have "bacon baked" your skin and it is showing signs of aging, dehydration, and hyperpigmentation, there is hope!
+For photo ~ "photon atomic fall out" sun damage ~ there are treatments, diet changes, and products to help restore a more youthful appearance, reduce brown hyper-pigmentation, and prevent future damage.
+Call today and we can brighten your skin and your smile!

 Dimensions™ Progressive Skin Therapy™